angular/angular/aio/content/guide/upgrade.md

 This is similar to the phone list component.
 The new wrinkle is the `RouteParams` type annotation that identifies the `routeParams` dependency.

-The AngularJS injector has an AngularJS router dependency called `$routeParams`. which was injected into `PhoneDetails` when it was still an AngularJS controller.
+The AngularJS injector has an AngularJS router dependency called `$routeParams`, which was injected into `PhoneDetails` when it was still an AngularJS controller.
 We intend to inject it into the new `PhoneDetailsComponent`.